oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 # Creation of Object Storage Bucket and Auth Token.

-In this lab, you will create an object storage bucket and also create a token for authentication.
+In this lab, you will create an object storage bucket and also a Auth token for authentication.

 Estimated Time: 30 mins